lostvikx/blog/README.md

 1. HTML files with the same name as the markdown file.
 2. Directories `posts/*.html` and `posts/assets`.

-This is our directory to serve. `site/` will contain all static files.
+* `site/` will contain all static files.
+* Please refer the Cloudflare Pages [docs](https://developers.cloudflare.com/pages/framework-guides/deploy-anything/).

 ## TODO